aws/aws-cdk/packages/@aws-cdk/triggers/README.md

 ## Re-execution of Triggers

-The trigger handler gets executed only once upon first deployment.
-Subsequent deployments ***will not*** execute the trigger as long as the handler did not change.
-The trigger ***will*** get re-executed if the code of the AWS Lambda function, environment variables or other configuration changes.

-> Under the hood, the trigger resource is bound to the `lambda.currentVersion` resource which is recreated automatically when the function changes.
+By default, `executeOnHandlerChange` is enabled.
+This implies that the trigger is re-executed every time the handler function code or configuration changes.
+If this option is disabled, the trigger will be executed only once upon first deployment.

+In the future we will consider adding support for additional re-execution modes:

+* `executeOnEveryDeployment: boolean` - re-executes every time the stack is deployed (add random "salt" during synthesis).
+* `executeOnResourceChange: Construct[]` - re-executes when one of the resources under the specified scopes has changed (add the hash the CloudFormation resource specs).